Next scheduled date: 23-11-2020

 On the first day of the course we will share the theory and you will apply it to your daily practice.
 The second day is of intensive practice, using a professional actor in the role of your client.
 After the two days, you will be skilled and more confident in selling your solution to your clients.

-Read the interview with lecturer Claus Neeleman 'Technicians can also be successful in advisory sales':
+Read the interview with lecturer Claus Neeleman 'Technical experts can also be successful in advisory sales'.

 You will be given practical tools, which will enable you to become more commercially effective, by helping the client while being yourself.
 You will:

 - Act as a professional consultant adapting to different type of technical customers;

 - Apply the AIPA process to sell the best suitable solution to each customer, using questioning listening, selling and expectation management;